A Continuous Teleoperation Subspace with Empirical and Algorithmic Mapping Algorithms for Non-Anthropomorphic Hands

 \subsubsection{Scaling Factor $\boldsymbol \delta$}

 We wish to normalize such that any configuration in pose space will project to a pose in $\boldsymbol T$ whose value is less than or equal to 1 along each of the basis vectors.
-We therefore require a scaling factor $\boldsymbol \delta \in \Re^{3}$ to normalize the projection:
+We therefore require a scaling factor $\boldsymbol \delta \in \mathbb{R}^{3}$: